 Today, there are almost a thousand community health centers in the United States, making health care accessible for more than 11.5 million patients each year.

-Family First Health is proud to be one of these centers that provide compassionate and comprehensive health services to people seeking accessible and affordable quality care.
+Family First Health is proud to be one of the York community healthy center, providing compassionate and comprehensive health services to people seeking accessible and affordable quality care.

 Programs including Healthy York Network, Caring Together, Nurse-Family Partnership, Connections for a Healthy Pregnancy, Collaborative Care services, and Substance Use Services keep Family First Health at the forefront of answering the needs of our patients and the communities we serve.